littlethao/CV/README.md

 I am most passionate about education, social development, travel and healthcare as well as getting involved in creative things that make people smile.

-I am currently looking for a **Full Stack Junior Developer role**, where I will be constantly challenged while evolving my new development skills.
+I am currently looking for a **Junior Full Stack Developer role**, where I will be constantly challenged while evolving my new development skills.
 I'd love to join an innovative team that is passionate about creating great software that have a positive impact on people's lives.

 ## Education